-Now in its third printing, the Historic Palisade Coloring Book is provided free to second graders at Taylor Elementary and other interested schools, thanks to generous donations from area Rotary Clubs.
-It is available at several locations around Palisade, or for a $5.00 suggested donation to the Palisade Historical Society.
+Now in its fourth printing, the Historic Palisade Coloring Book is provided free to second graders at Taylor Elementary and six other elementary schools, thanks to generous donations from area Rotary Clubs.
+It is available at the Palisade History Museum, Varaison Winery, Nana’s Fruit and Jam Shack, Harlow Gift Shop, and Colorado Cellars Winery in Palisade.
+Also, Out West Books and the gift shop at the Museums of the West in Grand Junction, and Fruita’s Lithic Bookstore & Gallery carry the Historic Palisade Coloring Book.
+It is available for a $5.00 suggested donation to the Palisade Historical Society.
 Since 2011, over 2,000 students have received copies to share with their families.

 A 32-page booklet with photos and information about the history of irrigation water in the Grand Valley was created as part of the Palisade Historical Society’s celebration of the 100th birthday of the Grand River Diversion Dam, known as the “Roller Dam” in June 2015.
 The official congressional dedication of the Dam was June 29, 1915.
 This booklet highlights the surprising history of several irrigation projects, including many early projects which failed.